 Registering for an examination

 Students are required to participate in the examination which does not require pre-registration.
 Each registration for an examination is interpreted as an examination taken.
 Students register for resits in the SoleOPS system.
 Registration for the examination has to be done two week before the resit date.
 The campus at which the examination will be taken may be selected when registering.
 In the event of illness, students are required to submit a nurse's certificate to the recipient of the exam.

 Attending an examination

-Students must arrive for the exam in good time.
+Please arrive for the exam in good time.
 The examination usually lasts three hours.
 Students may leave the room no earlier than 30 minutes after the examination begins.
 Students arriving after this time may not participate in the exam.

 Exam participants are not allowed to use dictionaries or electronic aids unless specifically agreed upon with the examiner.
 Mobile phones may not be visible during the examination and must also be switched off for the duration of the exam.

-The student must carefully fill in the identification information on the exam answer sheet: name, student code, group, course and exam recipient.
+Carefully fill in the identification information on the exam answer sheet: name, student code, group, course and exam recipient.

 A student may participate in not more than two exams during the same

 examination occasion; the allotted time for the exam will not, however,

 Students may take only one exam at a time, and will receive